mspnp/aks-baseline/contoso-bicycle/README.md

 ### Identity team

 Responsible for identity and access management for the Azure environment.
-They work with the Security and Architecture teams for use of Azure Active Directory, role-based access controls, and segmentation.
+They work with the Security and Architecture teams for use of Microsoft Entra ID, role-based access controls, and segmentation.
 Also, monitoring service principles for service access and application level access.

 ### Networking team